 Menu

-In 2018, Jordon was selected as one of the “40 Under Forty” Illinois attorneys to watch by Law Bulletin Media, publisher of Chicago Lawyer magazine and the Chicago Daily Law Bulletin.
-The honor was given in recognition of Jordon’s passion and success in the office and his commitment to helping the community, with peers and clients lauding him as an exceptional legal writer and a strategic, tenacious advocate.
-Most recently, Jordon was included in the 2025 edition of The Best Lawyers in America® for Insurance Law.
-He has also been selected for inclusion in the annual “Super Lawyers” list published by Illinois Super Lawyers and has been recognized as an “Emerging Lawyer” in the areas of Insurance, Insurance Coverage, and Reinsurance law.
-In addition, Jordon is AV Preeminent® peer review rated by Martindale-Hubbell, reflecting the highest peer recognition for ethical standards and legal ability.
+Jordon has been recognized by clients, peers, and leading legal publications for his insurance coverage work, legal writing, and advocacy.
+He was selected as one of Law Bulletin Media’s “40 Under Forty” Illinois attorneys to watch, included in the 2026 edition of The Best Lawyers in America® for Insurance Law, selected for inclusion in the annual “Super Lawyers” list published by Illinois Super Lawyers, and recognized as an “Emerging Lawyer” in Insurance, Insurance Coverage, and Reinsurance.
+He is also AV Preeminent® peer review rated by Martindale-Hubbell, reflecting the highest level of peer recognition for ethical standards and legal ability.

 Presentations